-ADVANCED PHYSICS
+ADVANCED PHYSICS HONORS

 This course focuses on the interaction of matter and energy in the universe.
 It includes topics regarding kinematics, energy, electricity and wave phenomena.
 The course depends heavily on mathematical understanding and problem-solving skills.
 It will provide a base for students considering careers in science and engineering fields, including graphical modeling, data analysis and laboratory writing.
-Students will be required to complete laboratory work to take the Regents exam at the end of the course.
+Students will be required to complete laboratory work and will be prepared to take the Regents Exam at the end of the course.